tdilauro/Simplified-wiki/Resources.md

 #### Europeana

 Basically the DPLA for European institutions.
 I have not investigated [the API](http://pro.europeana.eu/web/guest/api) because there's no point until we decide whether to do anything with DPLA data, but it looks pretty similar to DPLA.
+[A sample of the available data.](http://labs.europeana.eu/data/)

 #### Wikimedia Commons